TylerAlsop/React-Testing-Contact-Form/README.md

 ///////// UNEXPECTED /////////

--First Name input feild reaches a max length too quickly
+-First Name input feild reaches a max length too quickly.
+Max length appears to be 3 characters.

 -Email input feild doesn't seem to mind if it's a valid email address or not